Bivariate vine copula based regression, bivariate level and quantile curves: Vine copula based bivariate regression

 \subsection{Sequential forward selection of predictors}

 Until now, we ordered the predictors as $X_1$ to $X_p$, however other permutations are possible.
 Let's denote the associated permutation of the Y-vine $\mathcal{Y}$ from Figure \ref{figure:vine} by $\mathcal{O} (\mathcal{Y}) \coloneqq (1, 2, \ldots, p-1, p)$.
 It is the order in which the predictors appear in $T_1$ of the tree sequence.
 One can choose the order of the predictors randomly, but the predictive power of the fit greatly depends on the chosen order.
 Different orders will produce different Y-vine fits, as the influence over the two responses varies with the predictors.
 There are $p$ possible permutations of this order, computing and comparing each of them is not feasible and the optimal permutation is in general unknown.
 Thus, we propose an algorithm that automatically constructs a Y-vine by sequentially ordering predictors.
 In addition, we apply a stopping criteria to prevent overfitting, meaning that the least influential predictors will not be considered in the model.
 This way we obtain an automatic forward selection of predictors for the bivariate regression model.
-Similar ordering approaches are introduced in \cite{kraus2017d} for univariate D-vine quantile regression and in \cite{tepegjozova2021nonparametric} for C-vine and D-vine copulas with an additional step to check for possible future improvement.
+Similar ordering approaches are introduced in \cite{kraus2017d} for univariate D-vine regression and in \cite{tepegjozova2021nonparametric} for C-vine and D-vine copulas with an additional step to check for possible future improvement.
+In addition, our framework does not depend on the selection method of the order of predictors.
+Other approaches can be used, for example, the D-vine selection with an additional step to check for improvements from \cite{tepegjozova2021nonparametric}, approaches based on the feature ordering by conditional independence testing by \cite{azadkia2021simple} or background knowledge specifying a predefined order, or different fit measures and selection criteria.